What are performance review phrases and when can you use them?

 4. Set SMART goals

-- Specific: The goal should be clear and understandable.
+- Specific: The goal is clear, well-defined and unambiguous.

 5. Write a concluding sentence